 I’ve tweaked this recipe a little in an attempt to spread the joy of corner pieces, so that everyone can share.
 I’ve suggested crimson raisins, but you can use ordinary raisins or a mixture of sultanas and raisins.

-You will need: 1 x 1kg/23cm loaf tin, or similar capacity.
+You will need a 1 x 1kg/23cm loaf tin, or similar capacity.

 Grease your loaf tin.
 Cut a strip of baking parchment and lay it lengthwise in the tin, so that the ends overhang the ends of the tin.

 Put 25g lard in a bowl with the flour, yeast, sugar and salt.
 Gradually add the warm water, mixing well, until the mixture comes together in a soft dough.
 Knead thoroughly until smooth, about 10 minutes.
 Cover and set aside to rise until doubled in size, about 1 hour.

 When the dough is fully risen, tip it out on to a floured surface and pat down.
 With a floured rolling pin, roll the dough out to a large rectangle about 5mm thick.

 Dot the 120g lard for the filling all over the surface of the dough.
 Sprinkle the raisins, then the sugar over the top.